DennisChangach/Predicting-Taxi-Fare-Prices/README.md

 ## Getting Started

 - Prerequisites: Python (version 3.10 or above), libraries from requirements.txt
-Installation:
 - Clone this repository.
-- Run pip install -r requirements.txt to install dependencies.
+- Run ```pip install -r requirements.txt``` to install dependencies.

 ## Running the Project:

-(Optional) Prepare your data: If you have your own data, place it in the data directory following the same format as the provided sample data.
+- Prepare your data: Download the data from the website and upload to the data folder.
-Run the pipeline: Execute the script main.py to run the entire data processing and model training pipeline.
+- Run the pipeline: Execute the script main.py to run the entire data processing and model training pipeline.

-Project Structure:
+## Project Structure:

 data: Contains sample taxi fare data (replace with your data if applicable).
 src: